vmware-archive/concourse-pipeline-samples/email-with-attachments/README.md

       node <your-resource-directory-path-goes-here>/send-email.js
 ```

-In your pipeline definition file, this is how you define a task to send an email:
+In your pipeline definition file, this is how you define a task to send an email with attachments:
 ```
     - task: email-notification-failure
       file: <your-resource-directory-location-goes-here>/send-email.yml